The Web address of this

 of seven powerful communication skills

-you probably were never taught; and...
+you were probably never taught; and...

 This article assumes you're